keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

-Blog posts are authored in markdown, submitted and reviewed as PRs, published as part of the "Documentation" web site, and built using the same tools and GitHub practices as other documentation.
+Blog posts are authored in markdown, submitted and reviewed as PRs, published as part of the web site, and built using the same tools and GitHub practices as other documentation.
 However, you must take a few additional steps when writing a blog.